Harjot66/gpa_calculator/README.md

 # How to open

-Prior to running program you must have unix terminal, git and python installed
+Prior to running program you must have unix terminal, git and python installed.

 In the terminal enter:
 ```